leventcz/laravel-top/README.md

 ## Configuration

 By default, **Top** uses the default Redis connection.
-If you wish to change connection, you need to edit config file.
+If you want to change connection, you need to edit config file.

 You can publish the config file with: